MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/datamarts/datamarts-overview.md

 Datamarts are designed to support the following scenarios:

-* **Centralize aata:** Centralize small to moderate data volume (approximately 100 GB) in a self-service fully managed SQL database.
-Datamarts enable you to designate a single store for self-service departmental downstream reporting needs (sych as Excel, Power BI reports, others), thereby reducing the infrastructure in self-service solutions.
+* **Centralize data:** Centralize small to moderate data volume (approximately 100 GB) in a self-service fully managed SQL database.
+Datamarts enable you to designate a single store for self-service departmental downstream reporting needs (such as Excel, Power BI reports, others), thereby reducing the infrastructure in self-service solutions.

 * **Relational database analytics with Power BI:** Access a datamart’s data using external SQL clients.
 Azure Synapse and other services/tools that use T-SQL can also use datamarts in Power BI.